justinmeiners/efficient-programming-with-components/01_data_structures.md

 pertaining to incorrect use of STL[^about-stl].
 It's usually a one liner and the most egregious.

-The most most amazing thing is the following one liner which I will start in the beginning of the course, because it was just so important.
+The most amazing thing is the following one liner which I will start in the beginning of the course, because it was just so important.
 We could weave the whole fabric of the course around this one little example.
 There was a range of integers.
 For example: